jaros1/Money-Network/README.md

 - Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis, reactions and comments

 Todo:
-- Wallet, Money API and interface to external money systems.
-One ZeroNet plugin site for each money system.
-Starting with a BitCoin interface.
+- Wallet, money and API to external money systems.
+One ZeroNet merger site for each external money system.
+Starting with a test BitCoins wallet (blocktrail.com) and API for internal ZeroNet communication between MoneyNetwork and wallet sites.

 ## Demo
 - http://127.0.0.1:43110/moneynetwork.bit/ ([ZeroNet](https://zeronet.readthedocs.io/en/latest/using_zeronet/installing/) required)